agiessing/agiessing.github.io/_pages/people.md

 layout: page
 permalink: /people/
 title: students
-description: I have the immense fortune to work with these two fantastic students, and I am always looking to add more talented and hard-working students to my group.
+description: I have the immense fortune to work with fantastic students, and I am always looking to add more talented and hard-working students to my group.
 nav: true
 nav_order: 1
 display_categories: [current, former]